 Ghent has lots of great festivals and fairs to choose from throughout the year.
 So many, in fact, that its tourism website proclaims it “Festival City.”

-The end of June and early July brings the Ghent Jazz Festival.
+Early July brings the Ghent Jazz Festival.
 Belgian acts and big-name performers such as Sting, Gregory Porter, Herbie Hancock, and Norah Jones offer concerts for 10 days.
 In mid-September, visitors to the Festival of Flanders come to see nearly 200 classical and world music concerts of throughout the city.
-Together, these two events have earned Ghent the title of UNESCO Creative City of Music.
+Together, these two events have earned the city the title of UNESCO Creative City of Music.

 Equally significant is the Ghent Festivities (Gentse Feesten), which happens for 10 days each July.
 It’s actually four festivals happening over the same period, featuring music, puppetry, street theater, and dance.
 The whole city turns into a giant artsy sea of musical and theatrical performances, including mimes, street performers, comedians, buskers, and free music of every genre across 10 city squares.